matthewlehner/matthewlehner/README.md

 # Hello 👋

 I'm Matthew Lehner.
-I've been building stuff for the internet since the 90s, which probably makes me old.
+I've been building stuff for the internet since the 90s, which mostly means that I'm nostalgic for the weird times before CSS was a thing.

 - These days I'm CTO and co-founder at OneFeather where we're working to decolonize the Indigenous experience in Canada.
 - I'm currently learning a lot about product management, specifically about how to do effective product management at startup/small team scale, through a Jobs to Be Done lens